deandresugandhi/DeandreSugandhi_T1A3/README.md

 This should display the Python version installed on your system.
 Python 3.12 is recommended for this application.
 Refer to the link mentioned above if your Python version is lower.

 The application also uses pip to install the application's dependencies.
 It should come bundled with Python 3.4 and newer versions.
 Otherwise, you might need to install it first.
-Refer to this link [link](https://pip.pypa.io/en/stable/installation/) for installation instructions.
+Refer to this [link](https://pip.pypa.io/en/stable/installation/) for installation instructions.

 ### Dependencies